 Is Monarch Pass CO open?

-Set high in the Rocky Mountains of south-central Colorado, the weather on this zone is harsh and highly unpredictable.
+Set high in the Rocky Mountains, on the south-central part of Colorado, the pass is generally open year-round; however, the area is prone to heavy winter snowfall, often resulting in temporary closures during severe winter storms.
 In winter, do take care.
-The pass and the area are prone to heavy winter snowfall, often resulting in temporary closures during severe winter storms.
-Ramps for runaway trucks are located about halfway down both the eastern and western sides of the pass.
 The weather station recorded a wind gust from the west of 148 mph, the highest official gust recorded to date in the state of Colorado.
 Thunderstorms are common.
 Those who frequently traverse the pass probably don’t even notice the sign for Old Monarch Pass Road near the summit.